About the program

 The Inclusion Agency will assist ELCC services to include all children by providing tailored inclusion advice and support from Gowrie SA Inclusion Professionals.
 The Inclusion Professionals are part of a multi-disciplinary team located in both the metropolitan area and regionally.

-The main cohorts of focus under the Inclusion Support Programme guidelines include:
+The main cohorts of focus under the Inclusion Support Program guidelines include:

 - Aboriginal and Torres Strait Islander children